Secrets lifecycle and responsibilities¶

 Goals¶

-- Separation between bootstrap connectivity, steady-state runtime secrets, and break-glass recovery.
+- Separate bootstrap connectivity, runtime execution secrets, and steady-state application secret authorities.

-- No plaintext secret values committed to Git (encrypted artefacts permitted).
+- No plaintext secret values committed to Git.

 - No hardcoded credentials in playbooks, pipelines, templates, or images.